UEFA Nations League: What to look out for on Tuesday

 The league phase of the third edition of the UEFA Nations League ends on Tuesday, with one more spot in the finals in June 2023 up for grabs.

-UEFA.com assesses the lie of the land ahead of Tuesday's Matchday 6 encounters.
+UEFA.com assesses the lie of the land ahead of the last night of Matchday 6 encounters.

 Tuesday 27 September